 - ½ teaspoon garlic powder - plus more to taste

 Herbed bread crumb topping

 - 2 tablespoons unsalted butter, melted

 - Preheat oven to 375 degrees F.

-- Top the mac and cheese with the prepared herbed bread crumb topping.
+- Transfer the prepared mac and cheese to a 9×13 inch baking dish.
+Top it with the prepared herbed breadcrumbs evenly.

-- Bake for about 25-30 minutes until golden brown and bubbly.
-Let it cool for 10 minutes.
+- Bake for about 20 to 25 minutes until golden brown and bubbly.
+Let it cool slightly before serving.
 Enjoy!